pnp/cli-microsoft365/docs/manual/docs/cmd/spo/app/app-list.md

 ## Examples

+List all apps available in the tenant app catalog

 ```sh
 spo app list
 ```

-lists all apps available in the tenant app catalog

 ## More information